-The difference between the value of your home and your current mortgage balance is known as your home equity.
+The difference between the value of your home and your current mortgage balance is your home equity.
 For instance, if your home is worth $250,000 and you have a mortgage balance of $100,000, you have $150,000 equity in your home.

-Home equity is essentially the portion of your property that you actually own, as opposed to the amount you still owe to your mortgage lender.
+Home equity is essentially the portion of your property that you actually own, as opposed to the amount you still owe your lender.
 As you pay down the principal of your mortgage, your home equity grows.
-Your equity may also increase over time as the housing market changes.
+Your equity may also change over time as the housing market changes.
 If your home’s market value goes up, you have more equity.
 If it goes down, you have less.

-A home is the largest asset many people have, and when you have a lot of equity in your home, you have a lot of untapped capital.
+When you have a lot of equity in your home (typically your largest asset), you have a lot of untapped capital.
 One way to tap into that capital is to sell your home.
-With enough equity, you could use the sale money to pay off your remaining mortgage balance and have money left over.
-The more home equity you have, the more money you’ll have left over to invest into another home, take a nice vacation, or pay off debt, you lose an incredibly valuable asset (your home).
+With enough equity, you could pay off your remaining mortgage balance and have money left over.
+But selling your home is very disruptive and time-consuming.
+And while you may get money to pay off debt, you lose an incredibly valuable asset (your home).

 In a traditional refinance, you usually either refinance your current mortgage balance to get a lower rate and have a lower mortgage payment each month, or to pay off the mortgage faster.
 A cash-out refinance differs from a traditional refinance because the new mortgage you take out is for a larger amount than your current mortgage.